tumi8/hloc/README.md

 ### Prerequisites

 - Postgres v10.0 or newer: HLOC 2.0 uses a Postgres database to store the collected information
     - Our current code often assumes a user named "hloc" with the password "hloc2017".
-Most scripts have parameters to set these but our current recomandation is to use the hloc user.
+Most scripts have parameters to set these but our current recommendation is to use the hloc user.
     - To use parallel queries (these improve data export significantly) execute `ALTER SYSTEM set max_parallel_workers_per_gather TO #numCPUs;` in your Postgres console
 - Python v3.4.2: We tested everything on 3.4.2 but also newer versions should work
 - Install all Python dependencies using `pip install -r requirements.txt`